hugozanini/realtime-retinanet/README.md

 ---

-This repository is part of an Expert Class in the Analytics Academy - powered by the Growth Analytics Center and the BudLab at  [Ab InBev](https://www.ab-inbev.com/)
+This repository is part of an Expert Class in the Analytics Academy - powered by the Growth Analytics Center, AmbevTech and the BudLab at  [Ab InBev](https://www.ab-inbev.com/)